VilledeMontreal/politique-libre/Directives/PublicationProjetVille.md

 ### Global MIT License

-Add the file LICENSE.md to the project’s main folder, using the following content (inserting the year of publication):
+Add the file LICENSE to the project’s main folder, using the following content (inserting the year of publication):

 ```